rohnugu/base-drafts/draft-ietf-quic-http.md

 ## Unidirectional Streams

-Unidirectional streams in both directions possess a stream header that indicates the stream's purpose.
-Some purposes are defined in this document; other purposes MAY be defined by extensions to HTTP/QUIC.
+Unidirectional streams, in either direction, are used for a range of purposes.
+The purpose is indicated by a stream type, which is sent as a single octet header at the start of the stream.
+The format and structure of data that follows this header is determined by the stream type.

 ~~~~~~~~~~ drawing
  0 1 2 3 4 5 6 7